juliusross1/Accessible-LaTeX-Thesis-Template/README.md

 ```

 ## How to use latexml to produce an epub file
 Here are [Instructions on installing LaTeXMml](https://math.nist.gov/~BMiller/LaTeXML/get.html).
-To run it on this document from the command line
+To run it try the following from the command line
 ```
 latexmlc -dest=epub thesis.tex
 ```